Introduction

 , which could convert Python functions into TensorFlow’s original static graph structure when needed.
 This allowed for optimizations in performance-sensitive applications while maintaining the flexibility of dynamic computation.

 With TensorFlow 2 came Keras 2.0, the default high-level API for TensorFlow.
-Back then, Keras supported two backends: TensorFlow and Theano, but Theano was officially discontinued in September 2017.
+Back then, Keras supported two backends, TensorFlow and Theano, but Theano was officially discontinued in September 2017.

 Dynamic computational graphs and eager execution have made deep learning frameworks more accessible, flexible, and interactive.
 This is especially beneficial for research and rapid prototyping.
 It has also improved the speed of iterations in deep learning even further compared to the pre-framework era.